tschaffter/docker-dnsmasq/README.md

 One of the reason for building this Docker image is because Dnsmasq cannot resolve the address from a nameserver that is not an IP address.
-This is a problem when using a nameserver like [Stubby] in a Docker container whose address is commonly referenced by its Docker service name.
-Stubby is a local DNS Privacy stub resolver that can be used in addition to Dnsmasq to enable DNS-over-TLS.

-A solution to the problem mentioned above is implemented in the entrypoint script [docker-entrypoint.sh](docker-entrypoint.sh) where the address specified for a nameserver is resolved to an IP address using the command `ping`.
-Thus, this solution only applies to server addresses specified as command-line arguments.
+This is a problem when using a nameserver like [Stubby] in a Docker container whose address is commonly referenced by its Docker service name (Stubby is a local DNS Privacy stub resolver that can be used in addition to Dnsmasq to enable DNS-over-TLS).
+A solution to this problem is implemented in the entrypoint script [docker-entrypoint.sh](docker-entrypoint.sh) where the address specified for a nameserver is resolved to an IP address using the command `ping`.
+This solution only applies to server addresses specified as command-line arguments.

 ### Deploying using Docker